Manikeshhhh/Manikeshhhh.github.io/_posts/2023-06-21-caching-everything.md

 ![image](https://github.com/Manikeshhhh/Manikeshhhh.github.io/assets/88855149/38a527c6-d199-480f-a3b6-101319e6770d)
 credits: Hackmanit

-In the above diagram case, the referral parameter is vulnerable to RXSS and referral header is also not the part of unkeyed, hence it won’t being considered while serving to other potential users of the application.
+In the above diagram case, the referral parameter is vulnerable to RXSS and referral header is also not the part of unkeyed, hence it won’t be considered while serving to other potential users of the application.
 If proper defense does not exist this can also cause mass account takeover in the application.

 ### Exploiting web cache poisoning: